Endless077/Simple_CarROS/README.md

      ```

 4. **Gazebo Dependencies**:
-   - At first launch Gazebo may require additional dipenences
+   - At first launch Gazebo may require additional dipenences.

 5. **Run the Simulation**:
    - Launch an Autonomous Simulation with: